Rajpratik71/Mininet-wiki/FAQ.md

 ***
 <a id=vm-gui-mininethost></a>
-### Can I run GUI application within Mininet host?
+### Can I run a GUI/X11 application within a Mininet host?

 Yes, you can do so from a host `xterm` with the current version of Mininet.